Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Bias-Variance Targeted Consensus Mechanism

 If $\ell$ is the Euclidean norm and the anchored mean is set to $\theta^{true}$, then we recover the standard measure of bias in the literature with the (subjective) posterior distribution in place of the (objective) frequentist population distribution, and a posterior $\pi\opt$ is unbiased if it is $(\|\cdot\|_2, \theta^{true}, 0)$-bias tolerable.

-Definition~\ref{def:bias} provides a wide spectrum of options to measure the bias of the aggregated posterior.
-Most importantly, we can flexibly choose a suitable value for the anchored mean $\mu$ for our purpose of mitigating look-ahead bias.
-The tolerance parameter $\delta$ indicates how much of look-ahead bias is accepted in the aggregated posterior $\pi\opt$.
-If $\delta = 0$, then we are aiming for an aggregated posterior distribution that has the exact mean vector $\mu$.
+Definition~\ref{def:bias} provides a broad spectrum of options to measure the bias of the aggregated posterior.
+Most importantly, we can flexibly choose a suitable value for the anchored mean $\mu$ to mitigate the look-ahead-bias.
+The tolerance parameter $\delta$ indicates how much look-ahead-bias is accepted in the aggregated posterior $\pi\opt$.
+If $\delta = 0$, then we aim for an aggregated posterior distribution with the exact mean vector $\mu$.
 The generality of Definition~\ref{def:bias} also allows us to choose the penalization function.
 Throughout this paper, we will focus on the penalization function of the form \be \ell_{\mc Z}(\mu) = \Sup{z \in \mc Z}~ z^\top \m \ee parametrized by some nonempty, compact set $\mc Z \subseteq \R^n$.
 The functional form~\eqref{eq:ell-Z} enables us to model diverse bias penalization effects as demonstrated in the following example.